-This is not an exhaustive list of recommendations.
+All these recommendations do not make up an exhaustive list.
 Your dealer will give you the advice you need and will carry out the technical maintenance of your boat.

-• ENGINES
+ENGINES

-- Winter storage of the engines is the domain of professionals.
-Depending on the boat location, afloat or ashore, winterization is different. - To prevent freezing, bleed the deck shower circuit.
+Winter storage of the engines is the domain of professionals.
+Depending on the boat location, afloat or ashore, winterization is different.